Machine Learning for Shipwreck Segmentation from Side Scan Sonar Imagery: Dataset and Benchmark: Technical Approach

 \subsection{Side Scan Sonar Sensor Model}

-A side scan sonar emits fan-shaped low and high-frequency acoustic pulses from two transducers aimed at the seabed floor.
+The EdgeTech 2205 SSS used in our surveys emits low and high frequency acoustic CHIRPs from two transducers aimed at the seafloor.
 The signal travels through the water column and reflects off the terrain or other objects in the swath area before being received by the sensor.
-After a sonar chirp has been emitted, the sensor receives and bins the intensity of returns according to time-of-flight.
-On the horizontal axis, an SSS image is a histogram of return intensity at equally spaced intervals in time.
-Each histogram is accumulated in the vertical axis as the transducer moves to produce an image with two dimensions.
-The higher the echo signal intensity, the higher the pixel value in the resulting sonar image.
+After a sonar CHIRP has been emitted, the sensor receives and bins the intensity of returns according to time-of-flight.
+On the horizontal axis (across-track), an SSS image is a histogram of return intensity at equally spaced intervals in time.
+Each histogram is accumulated in the vertical axis (along-track) as the transducer moves to produce an image with two dimensions.
+The higher the returned signal intensity, the higher the pixel value in the resulting sonar image.
 Raw SSS imagery is single channel grayscale but can be viewed with various color palettes for improved visibility.

 The sensor model is depicted in Fig. \ref{fig:sensor_model}a and illustrates an acoustic beam that encounters an object at point $p(P_x, P_y, P_z)$.
-SSS typically has two identical transducer arrays mounted symmetrically on either side of the AUV at a fixed tilt angle $\theta_t$.
+SSS typically has two identical transducer arrays mounted symmetrically on either side of the AUV at a fixed tilt angle, $\theta_t$.
 The first return from the sonar is called the first bottom return ($p_{fbr}$) and is used as an estimate of AUV altitude.
-There is typically a gap between the swath widths of both sides of the sensor resulting in a nadir gap with no coverage.
-This causes a black stripe down the center of a sonar image, as seen in Fig. \ref{fig:sensor_model}b.
+There is typically a sonar deadzone called a \textit{nadir} due to the transducer beam pattern and geometry of the mounted sensor on the AUV.
+This causes a black stripe down the center of sonar images, as seen in Fig. \ref{fig:metrics}.